chronobaseio/chronobase/README.md

 ChronoBase is a unified ecosystem for luxury watch owners, dealers and manufacturers.
 We are creating a truly global ecosystem to store the watch profiles, with the current status (stolen, lost, or any other events), as well as their provenance and service history.
 ChronoBase will become a reliable and easily accessible decentralized database with the information on thousands of luxury watches, which are registered by manufacturers and owners.
 The entire lifecycle of a timepiece — from manufacturing to end user — will be recorded in blockchain, enabling value retention and a secure marketplace.

-## Deployment

-The ERC20 token contract (with source code) is published at: https://etherscan.io/token/0xE68150D4bF6Dbc8bCb2a6a5D4Bfb2E89e7BAb915